ethicsai/ethical-gardeners/docs/source/tutorials/extend.rst

            if self.display:
                self.fig.canvas.draw()

-        # This method is not needed if no operations are done at the end of the rendering
+       # This method usually handles cleanup and saving of any post-analysis data so it is not needed if no
+       # operations are done at the end of the rendering.
        def end_render(self):
            """
            Finalize the rendering process and clean up resources.

-           If post_analysis_on is True, generates and saves a video from the collected frames using opencv.
            """
            # If post_analysis is enabled and we have frames, create a video
            if self.post_analysis_on and self.frames: